Quick Navigation

 Impact of PVC Density on Its Various Properties

-The mechanical properties of PVC, including its tensile strength, elasticity, and impact resistance, are deeply influenced by its density.
 I found that higher-density PVC tends to have more power but less flexibility.
-On the other hand, lower-density PVC is more flexible, but its tensile strength is comparatively lower.
+On the other hand, lower-density PVC is more flexible but has a comparatively lower tensile strength.

 Final Thoughts